Hypercubers/hypercubing.xyz/docs/puzzles/4d-skewb.md

 !!! example inline end "Demi skewb lookalike"
     ![Demi skewb lookalike](https://cloud.hypercubing.xyz/assets/img/virt/4d_skewb/demi_skewb_lookalike.png)

 If you only use the axes along half the vertices as above, but you use the cut depths of the skewb lookalike, it results in a puzzle that still has three layers per axis, but only half as many axes.
 The cut pattern on the cells of this puzzle also resembles a 3D skewb, but with only 4 trivial tips per cell.
-The puzzle has 8 corner pieces, 8 dual corner pieces of a different shape, 32 Y-celters, and 24 ridge pieces.
+The puzzle has 8 corner pieces, 8 dual corner pieces of a different shape, 32 Y-centers, and 24 ridge pieces.

 As before, the hypercube can be rectified, which removes the trivial tips from the cut patterns of the cells.